 For as long as mankind has existed, it has warred with itself.
-In order to better defend themselves from the weapons of their many foes, humans have sought to develop effective protection from the injuries they inflict.
+To better defend themselves from the weapons of their many foes, humans have sought to develop effective protection from the injuries they inflict.
 On the other hand, weapon developers have worked tirelessly to defeat such protection, which has led to an inevitable arms race between arms and armor.

 Though its use has waxed and waned over the centuries, armor generally serves to provide some measure of protection from injury, per the body armor power - no matter what form it takes.
 Where the use of artificial armor becomes a concern of the Technical Reference, however, is when it can provide its wearer abilities in excess of mere armor.
 This most often occurs when powered armor is involved.

 While unpowered armor is dead weight, after a fashion, a powered exoskeleton can usually negate the effects of its own mass on its wearer, at the very least.
-In fact, such armor often enhances the physical strength of its wearer, if not other conventional statistics as well.
+In fact, such armor often enhances the physical Brawn of its wearer, if not other conventional traits as well.
 Finally, an exoskeleton is an ideal place to mount equipment which effectively provides its wearer additional, special powers.

 Powered exoskeletons can have virtually any function integrated into their structure, the only limits being the progression of technology and the budget one has to build them with.
 Furthermore, as an item external to the body of its operator, a suit of power armor does indeed suffer from the portable limitation, which means that while others can make off with it, the powers it provides benefit from a +1 RS in effectiveness.